maplepancakes/vue-3-project-showcase/README.md

 # PROJECT STATUS: In Progress

-### Project 1: List App
+### Project 1: List App (Completed)
 ##### Objective: To demonstrate a basic understanding of text interpolation, directive usage, methods, computed properties, and components.
+Built using Vue 3 and Tailwind.

+### Project 2: Calendar App (Completed)
+##### Objective: To demonstrate further understanding of text interpolation, directive usage, methods, computed properties, and components.
-Built using Vue.js 3 and Tailwind.
+Built using Vue 3 and Tailwind.